• Skip to main content

 • If you don't like raisins, you can leave them out and not use any add-in or you can replace them with chopped dates, chopped apples, or berries (fresh or frozen).
 Blueberries and chopped strawberries work very well in this recipe.
 Use the same measurement as the raisins and if using frozen blueberries, gently fold them into the mixture so they don't turn everything blue.

-• If you want to make it decadent, make banana chocolate chip baked oatmeal by adding chocolate chips instead of the raisins.
+• If you want to make it decadent, make banana chocolate chip baked oatmeal by adding chocolate chips instead of raisins.

 • If you want to add some contrast in the texture, walnuts or pecans are good choices, but if you can't have nuts, pumpkin seeds or sunflower seeds would be fine as well.